victronenergy/meta-victronenergy/README.md

 to an existing oe setup without introducing new version of existing recipes, but just adding new ones.

 NOTE: don't but recipes in this meta for projects which source code is not (fully) publicly available!

-More info on the [Venus wiki pages](https://github.com/victronenergy/venus/wiki)